-FosterCare UK have been making a difference to the lives of children and young people by supporting foster carers for over 10 years.
+FosterCare UK have been making a difference to the lives of children and young people by supporting fostering in London carers for over 10 years.

-FosterCare UK is an independent fostering agency, with an office based in Croydon.
-This means that we work with local authorities across the South East of England to provide high-quality fostering services in London when the authorities own supply of foster carers isn’t large enough to meet demand.
+FosterCare UK is an independent fostering agency, with an office based in Croydon, London.
+We work with local authorities across the South East of England to provide high-quality fostering services in London to help support authorities meet the growing demand of foster carers.

 With over 10,000 children in care across the South East and London, we work in partnership with local authorities, from London Borough of Southwark Council and Croydon Council to Brighton & Hove Council and Surrey Council, to place children with our foster carers and their families to provide a secure and stable home.

-At FosterCare UK we have 50 carers and working with our expert staff, we have recently been rated ‘Good’ by Ofsted.
-This is a great achievement and a testament to way in which we work togethrer to make a difference to children and youg people's lives.
+At FosterCare UK we have 50 foster carers and have recently been rated ‘Good’ by Ofsted.
+This is a great achievement, and a testament to the way in which we work together to make a difference to children and young people's lives through fostering in London.

-As part of the FosterCare UK family, you are supported with expert guidance and advice, as well as training and support, 24/7 365 days a year.
+If you decide to join the FosterCare UK family, you will be supported with expert guidance, and advice, training and support, 24/7 - 365 days a year.

 As a foster carer, you and your family have access to support groups which provides you with the opportunity to get to know other foster carer in our family and we also have time for fun!
-Whether it’s meeting in the local park, visiting a zoo or spending the day at the theme park - be assured we always make time to spend with our family.
+Whether it’s meeting in the local park, visiting a zoo or spending the day at the theme park - be assured we are a fostering agency in London that always make time to spend with our family.

 “Carers are supported by good levels of training and a focus on consistent boundary setting.
 Carers have the ability to reflect on their own behaviours and how these are perceived.
 Children and young people respond by learning to manage their own behaviours and by building positive relationships with carers.”

 My goal is help these vulnerable young people placed in my care; to look forward to a better future.
 With the training FosterCare UK provide, I am making a difference.